LSCPU(1) - man - phpMan

 Optimize the command output for easy parsing.

-versions of lscpu.
-In this compatible format, two commas are used to separate CPU
+of lscpu.
+In this compatible format, two commas are used to separate CPU cache columns.

-cache columns.
 If no CPU caches are identified the cache column is omitted.
-If the
+If the list argument is

 When specifying the list argument, the string of option, equal sign (=), and list must